Iran sends warships to Atlantic amid Venezuela concerns - WTMJ

 The unusual voyage comes ahead of Iran’s June 18 presidential election, which will see voters select a successor for the relatively moderate President Hassan Rouhani.

-Associated Press writers Amir Vahdat in Tehran, Iran, and Joshua Goodman in Miami contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran, Matthew Lee in Washington and Joshua Goodman in Miami contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.